-• Employed and self-employed pregnant women and mothers breastfeeding babies less than nine months old are entitled to be relocated to another workplace, if working conditions are not compatible with women in such circumstances or it is a risk for the baby.
+- Employed and self-employed pregnant women and mothers breastfeeding babies less than nine months old are entitled to be relocated to another workplace, if working conditions are not compatible with women in such circumstances or it is a risk for the baby.
 If this cannot be reasonably accommodated, the working contract or activity must be interrupted, and leave can be taken with payment of 100 per cent of earnings.
-Such leave correspondingly lasts until the beginning of Birth and Childcare Leave, or until the baby reaches the age of nine months.

-Several regional and local governments have improved entitlements for public sector employees.
+Such leave correspondingly lasts until the beginning of Birth and Childcare Leave, or until the baby reaches the age of nine months. - Several regional and local governments have improved entitlements for public sector employees.
 For example, women working for the municipality of Madrid have a right of up to eight additional weeks of the Birth and Childcare Leave (Collective Agreement 2019-2022) and those working for the regional government of Madrid have a right of up to ten calendar days.

-b.
-Paternity leave (permiso y prestación por nacimiento y cuidado del menor del progenitor distinto de la madre biológica) (responsibility of the Ministry of Labour and Immigration)
+b.Birth and childcare leave for the parent other than the biological mother' (permiso y prestación por nacimiento y cuidado del menor del progenitor distinto de la madre biológica, replaced 'Paternity leave': see 'note on terminology') (responsibility of the Ministry of Labour and Immigration)